symbol/symbol-docs/source/guides/account/scams-and-security.rst

 Common Hacks and Scams
 ######################

 It should come as no surprise that cryptocurrency users are targeted by a wide variety of scammers, hackers, and thieves.
 While some attempts may come in familiar forms such as impersonation or misinformation, the digital nature of cryptocurrencies opens the door to a number of novel approaches.
-This page is intended to help you ensure the security if your assets by explaining a number of common scams and security considerations.
+This page is intended to help you ensure the security of your assets by explaining a number of common scams and security considerations.
 This list is by no means comprehensive, and you are strongly encouraged to research the topic further for the sake of your wallet's security.

 ***********
 Key Points